DATTU005/News-Application/README.md

 #### [3] Still it gives depenedancy errors use `npm install --force`.

-and then start the application usin `npm start`.
+and then start the application using `npm start`.

 ### `npm start`